-- 5.18.2.6 The application at the other end may automatically trigger other actions such as initiation of a specific call, raise of a distress alarm, etc, to allow the rapid intervention of Emergency Services.
-These actions may be automatic or performed manually by a supervisor. - 5.18.2.7 During the time that the application is active, the status of the Lone Worker shall be tracked by it, and it shall be reported upon request or at predefined intervals. - 5.18.2.8 The Lone Worker could also detect a critical situation (e.g. broken track, obstacles on the track), and will be able to make use of other applications to communicate such critical events - 5.18.3 Users - 5.18.3.1 Any human user whose functional identity requires them to regularly work alone, for example trackside staff, or to monitor trackside staff, for example controller(s).
-Any user that acts as supervisor of the status of the lone worker (such as an automatic status monitoring system or a coordinator of a railways maintance team). - 5.18.4 Functional attributes - 5.18.4.1 Activation of the application shall be automatic based upon definable criteria which could include functional identity and proximity of the user working alone to the railway. - 5.18.4.2 It shall be possible for the user working alone to manually activate the application. - 5.18.4.3 It shall be possible for the application to be activated remotely by an authorised user. - 5.18.4.4 An authorised user shall be able to request the last known status of a user working alone. - 5.18.4.5 When activated, the user working alone status shall be automatically reported at predefined intervals. - 5.18.4.6 The triggering of the man-down alarm shall be configurable, according to the specific conditions of the work. - 5.18.4.7 It shall be possible for an authorised user to use the last reported location to initiate a voice or data communication to the user working alone. - 5.18.5 Usability criteria - 5.18.5.1 The user working alone shall be able to activate/deactivate the application with the minimum of interaction with the HMI. - 5.18.5.2 Changes in status of the application shall be displayed to the user working alone and any users responsible for monitoring the lone worker status. - 5.18.5.3 Location information shall use coordinates that will facilitate the simple and accurate identification of the user working alone's location. - 5.18.5.4 The monitoring user shall be able to quickly and easily disseminate location information to resources that are to be directed to that location. - 5.18.6 Related application interfaces - 5.18.6.1 This section provides information relating to the relationships that exist between this application and others.
+5.18.3.1 Any human user whose functional identity requires them to work alone, for example trackside staff, or to monitor trackside staff, for example controller(s).
+Any user that acts as supervisor of the status of the lone worker (such as an automatic status monitoring system or a coordinator of a railways maintenance team).

+- 5.18.4.1 Activation of the application shall be automatic based upon definable criteria which could include functional identity and proximity of the user working alone to the railway. - 5.18.4.2 It shall be possible for the user working alone to manually activate the application. - 5.18.4.3 It shall be possible for the application to be activated remotely by an authorised user. - 5.18.4.4 An authorised user shall be able to request the last known status of a user working alone. - 5.18.4.5 When activated, the user working alone status shall be automatically reported at predefined intervals. - 5.18.4.6 The triggering of the man-down alarm shall be configurable, according to the specific conditions of the work. - 5.18.4.7 It shall be possible for an authorised user to use the last reported location to initiate a voice or data communication to the user working alone.

+- 5.18.5.1 The user working alone shall be able to activate/deactivate the application with the minimum of interaction with the HMI. - 5.18.5.2 Changes in status of the application shall be displayed to the user working alone and any users responsible for monitoring the lone worker status. - 5.18.5.3 Location information shall use coordinates that will facilitate the simple and accurate identification of the user working alone's location.

+5.18.5.4 The monitoring user shall be able to quickly and easily disseminate location information to resources that are to be directed to that location.

+5.18.6.1 This section provides information relating to the relationships that exist between this application and others.
 It is envisaged that a user profile that includes this application will also have all related applications shown in Table 52 included within their profile.

 Ref Title of related application

+5.15 Railway emergency communication

+5.8 Ground to ground voice communication

+6.13 Non-critical real time video

 8.3 Role management and presence

 8.4 Location services

 8.5 Authorisation of communication

 8.7 Authorisation of application

 8.8 QoS Class Negotiation

 8.12 Arbitration

 5.20 Data recording and access

 6.20 Transfer of data

-Table 50: Marking along related explication list